 Depending on where she lives, a young girl’s challenges will vary and how we approach addressing those issues will change.
-During International Day of the Girl Child, join the global call to action.
-Create real solutions; listen to the aspirations of young women; mentor someone who will someday overcome the challenges she faces.
+During International Day of the Girl, join the global call to action.
+Create real solutions; listen to the aspiration of young women; mentor someone who will someday overcome the challenges she faces.

-In 2011, the United Nations declared October 11 as International Day of the Girl Child.
-The first observance of the day took place in 2012.
-Since then, celebrations have taken place around the globe.
+In 2011, the United Nations declared October 11th as International Day of the Girl Child due to the advocacy seen around the world.
+The UN encourages increased activism.